 By Race & Ethnicity

-Note 1: Persistence report is not published if an ethnic group’s average cohort headcount is less than 10 (sample size is too small), such ethnic groups include: Thai, Laotian, Asian Indian, other Asian, Guamanian or Chamorro, Micronesian, Samoan, Tongan, Other Pacific Islander, and Mixed Pacific Islander.
+Note 1: Due to small sample sizes, some persistence reports for ethnicity are not reported, such as Thai, Laotian, Asian Indian, other Asian, Guamanian or Chamorro, Micronesian, Samoan, Tongan, Other Pacific Islander, and Mixed Pacific Islander.

 Note 2: Please refer to race and ethnicity report guidelines for more details about how racial and ethnic groups are reported at University of Hawai‘i at Mānoa.